-Find out why the German state pension will not be enough to provide you with a comfortable life in your old age and what other options there are for retirement provision in Germany.
+Find out why your German public pension will not be enough to provide you with a comfortable life in your old age and what other options there are for retirement provision in Germany.

 - The three pillars of pension provision in Germany

-- The essence of the German state pension (GRV)
+- The essence of Germany's public pension (GRV)

 - Riester pension: State-subsidized but beneficial in one form only